systemcarl/weblog/outlines/devlogs/blank/markdown-parser.md

     - To the best of my knowledge, there is no way to apply the CSS styles of one selector to another.
 - This was very straightforward to implement with "Markdown it!".
-    - Aside from limitations with the [footnote plugin], it only required a few lines of code to map tokens to typography classes.
+    - Aside from limitations with the [footnote plugin], it only required a [few lines of code] to map tokens to typography classes.

 ### Thinking Abstractly
 - The article pages still needed some metadata to be complete.
     - [Search engine optimization (SEO)] requires [titles] and [descriptions].
-    - A separate directory of article abstracts provides a matching description for each article.
+    - A separate directory of article abstracts provides a [matching description] for each [article].

 ### I Do Declare
 - Since I had chosen to make the [theme styles available globally as plain CSS],